 Brian Song represents clients in complex commercial litigation and criminal matters in state and federal courts.
-Brian has particular experience in the areas of securities litigation and white collar crime, where he has represented clients in connection with investigations conducted by the U.S. Department of Justice, the Securities and Exchange Commission (SEC), and the Troubled Asset Relief Program (TARP).
-Brian is conscientious of his clients' industries, understanding their businesses and business practices to develop solutions that most appropriately address individual needs.
+Brian has particular experience in the areas of securities litigation and white collar crime, where he has represented clients in connection with investigations conducted by the U.S. Department of Justice, the Securities and Exchange Commission (SEC) and the Troubled Asset Relief Program.
+Brian is conscientious about his clients' industries, understanding their businesses and business practices to develop solutions that most appropriately address individual needs.

-After serving on active duty in the U.S. Army Judge Advocate General's Corps, Brian has continued his military service as a Major in the Army Reserve.
-Brian advised the Chief Counsel, U.S. Army Corps of Engineers, and senior Army leadership on issues related to government contracting, military construction, military justice, and operational issues in Iraq and Afghanistan.
-In 2003, Brian deployed to Iraq where he served as the executive officer and legal adviser to the Director of the Program Management Office, Coalition Provisional Authority, which oversaw Iraqi reconstruction projects.
-As a reservist, Brian currently serves with the U.S. Army Defense Appellate Division at Fort Belvoir, Virginia.
+After serving on active duty in the U.S. Army Judge Advocate General's Corps, Brian has continued his military service as a major in the Army Reserve.
+Brian advised the chief counsel, U.S. Army Corps of Engineers, and senior Army leadership on issues related to government contracting, military construction, military justice and operational issues in Iraq and Afghanistan.
+In 2003, Brian deployed to Iraq where he served as the executive officer and legal advisor to the director of the Program Management Office, Coalition Provisional Authority, which oversaw Iraqi reconstruction projects.
+As a reservist, he currently serves with the U.S. Army Defense Appellate Division at Fort Belvoir, Virginia.
 Brian applies the leadership lessons he learned in the Army to his civilian legal practice.